6th Grade Elective Descriptions - 2020-2021

 - Cougar Strings is for intermediate levels of playing ability.
 Acceptance into Cougar Strings is based on recommendation of the director.
 Participation in several scheduled evening performances is a course requirement.

-YEARBOOK (El Gato) – This class is open to 6th, 7th, and 8th grade students.
-Using a unique and specialized online computer program, students will design the Lindero Canyon Middle School yearbook.
-They will also take photographs and create original artwork.
-Students with an interest or ability in computer skills, creative writing, journalism, photography, art, or layout design are encouraged to select this elective.
+YEARBOOK – This class is open to select 6th , 7th, and 8th grade students.
+Using a unique and specialized online computer program, students will design the Lindero Canyon Middle School yearbook and the yearbook video.
+They will also take photographs, create original artwork, and participate in Leadership events throughout the year.
+Students with an interest or ability in creative writing, journalism, photography, art, layout design, or computer skills are encouraged to select this elective.
 This is a great way to become involved in all the school activities and events, and is a good foundation for working on the yearbook in high school.
-In addition, our school newspaper is published in the spring semester, and the students write articles, do interviews, take surveys, cover school functions, write poetry, and draw comics.
 Students should have good organization skills, be reliable, able to work in groups, take direction, and have the ability to work independently.

 ZERO PERIOD PE CLASS REQUEST